netori/quartz/content/node/System Virtual Machine.md

 A common practice in reverse-engineering virtualized malware, or virtual machines is to follow a process called _lifting, translating, and repackaging_; whereby, the reverse engineer determines exactly what each handler does (_lifting_), somehow convert the information into a language that the CPU and disassemblers understand (_translating_), and finally repackaging the binary (_repackaging_).
 It's tedious and complicated, but there already are existing tools for the System VM.

 ## System4 Analysis
-System4 is modeled after heap virtual machine architecture.
+System4 is a model of heap virtual machine architecture.
 It has an entry and an exit, calculations that are applied to datum located inside its memory heap, and a dispatcher to individual handlers for some inputted bytecode.
 These core concepts can be explained [here](https://www.youtube.com/watch?v=b6udPT79itk).

 ### `CJaffaVM`
 `CJaffaVM` (denoted by RTTI) is an object that governs the System virtual machine.
 There is only **one** instance of this object; moreover, there is always a static address that points to this instance.